 - 2. Hazing may occur regardless of the individual's willingness to participate in the activity or be found present in a situation. - 3.
 Members of the university community include faculty, staff, students, Registered Student Organizations, official university groups, alumni, visitors, vendors, and invitees on campus. - 4.
 A Registered Student Organization is defined as individual students and student groups who meet the general requirements and have completed the registration procedures as outlined in the Student Handbook.
 Official university groups are defined as a number of persons who are associated with the university and each other, but who have not registered, or are not required to register as a Registered Student Organization, i.e. athletic teams, musical or theatrical ensembles, band, choir, cheerleaders, dance team, academic or administrative units, etc. - 5.
-A university official for the purposes of reporting hazing activity includes the following: - Amy N. Pennington, Associate Vice President for Student Affairs/Dean of Students & Title IX Coordinator, apennington@atu.edu, 479-968-0407 - Thomas Strahan, Coordinator of Fraternity and Sorority Life, qstrahan@atu.edu, 479-964-0583 - Joshua McMillian, Chief of Public Safety, jmcmillian1@atu.edu, 479-968-0222 - Kevin Solomon, Associate Dean for Campus Life, ksolomon@atu.edu, 479-356-2157 - Abby Davis, Interim Athletic Director, adavis@atu.edu, 479-356-2033 - 6.
+A university official for the purposes of reporting hazing activity includes the following: - Amy N. Pennington, Associate Vice President for Student Affairs/Dean of Students & Title IX Coordinator, apennington@atu.edu, 479-968-0407 - Chelsea Neal, Associate Dean of Campus Life and Student Union, cneal14@atu.edu, 479-968-0267 - Joshua McMillian, Chief of Public Safety, jmcmillian1@atu.edu, 479-968-0222 - Kevin Solomon, Dean of Student Engagement, ksolomon@atu.edu, 479-356-2157 - Abby Davis, Athletic Director, adavis@atu.edu, 479-356-2033 - 6.
 This policy applies to behavior that occurs on the university property.
 It may also apply to off-campus behavior if the activity is sponsored, conducted, authorized, or recognized by the university, a Registered Student Organization, or an official university group.
 For additional information regarding when a Registered Student Organization can generally be held responsible for violations of the Student Code of Conduct, please see Article III, Section B, 1 in the Student Handbook.